Score every tenant

 your property.

 Local Property Partners is a boutique residential property management agency in Perth, Western Australia, founded and led by Daria Tedling, winner of the REIWA 2025 Residential Property Manager of the Year award.
 We provide property management and tenant screening services across the full Perth metro from Rockingham to Two Rocks.
-Our screening process is built around the requirements of the Residential Tenancies Act 1987 (WA), the Residential Tenancies Amendment Act 2024 (WA), the Equal Opportunity Act 1984 (WA), the Spent Convictions Act 1988 (WA) and the Privacy Act 1988 (Cth).
+Our screening and scoring process is built around the requirements of the Residential Tenancies Act 1987 (WA), the Residential Tenancies Amendment Act 2024 (WA), the Equal Opportunity Act 1984 (WA), the Spent Convictions Act 1988 (WA) and the Privacy Act 1988 (Cth).
 For a free rental appraisal or to discuss switching property managers, contact us today.